infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 ```
 Mom drops you off at school
 The scene is nice and colorful
-Someone shows you where your classroom is
+you need to go to your classroom
 You go there

-### Chapter 2, Social Anxiety
+### Chapter 2, Social Anxiety (No)
 ```Context
 You meet people, but social anxiety says otherwise
 Setting: Hallway -> Classroom
 ```
-Avoid eye contact at all cost
+Avoid eye contact
 You notice everyone is wearing a mask
-Someone approaches you, you run away
+Someone approaches you i guess
-He befriends you, talks to you about the best part of school (going home), but you live at the dorms, to which he replies, then to the dorms it may be.

 ### Chapter 3, Change of Priorities
 ```Context